Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_013_scene_3_climactic_confrontation.md

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains."

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+We need to ensure that technology serves everyone, not just the privileged.
+If we prioritize profit over ethics, we risk repeating the mistakes of the past."

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged."